NautilusTrader

 source $HOME/.cargo/env

-5. Clone the source with git, and install from the projects root directory:
+Clone the source with git, then sync its dependencies from the project root:

 cd nautilus_trader